 - A teaspoon of fresh papaya seeds for their anti-parasite properties.
 These do have a peppery flavor but once again you won’t taste them once they’re all blended up.

-- Two tablespoons of goji berries, soaked in water for 10 minutes if they’re dried.
+- 2 tablespoons of high antioxidant goji berries, soaked in water for 10 minutes if they’re dried.
 Add both the soaked berries and the water to the smoothie.

 - Any other fruit or vegetable you’d like to use up.
-My blender even blends up diced carrots and beetroot well for an incredibly healthy drink that will keep you going for hours with a really strong, solid and reliable energy (completely different to the jittery caffeine buzz).
+The blender I use in my kitchen even blends up diced carrots and beets well for an incredibly healthy drink that will keep you going for hours with a really strong, solid and reliable energy (completely different to the jittery caffeine buzz).

-Chop up the larger fruit like the papaya, pineapple, banana and apple.
+- Chop up the larger fruit like the papaya, pineapple or apple.
 These can be quite thickly cut, just enough to make sure they get down into the blades of the blender.
 If you’re using greens it’s best to chop them up well and put them in first.

-I’d appreciate hearing what you think and how it makes you feel if you try it for yourself.
+I’d appreciate hearing what you think of this papaya and amla superfood smoothie recipe, any other ingredients you’d add and especially how it makes you feel if you try it out for yourself.